johnsonfoo/johnsonfoo/README.md

 A Data Science student passionate about Big Data .
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 I am a Strong Believer in 📜 Open Source, :cloud: Cloud Computing,
-:new: Innovation and Automation :robot:
+:new: Innovation and :robot: Automation.

 - 🔭 I’m currently working on:
 	- [ ] Data Structures and Algorithms